smncd/privcy/README.md

 ⚠️ Here be dragons ⚠️
 ----------------------

-At the time of writing this repo is quite experimental.
-It works, but could use some work, and more extensive documentation.
-Use at your own risk.
+At the time of writing, Privcy is mainly meant for use in my projects, and may not work as you need it to, and is lacking documentation.

 Installation